 Reference Syntax

-TIE uses a structured $-reference syntax with three levels: endpoint, scope, and field.
+API data sources use a structured $-reference syntax with three levels: endpoint, scope, and field.

 Standard form